crawl/crawl/crawl-ref/docs/crawl_manual.rst

   other hand, a Vampire who has revived themself gains powerful life-draining attacks, moves quickly and can sense their prey from afar, but will lose all undead powers and the ability to regenerate naturally.
-Unlike other undead species, they may be mutated normally at all times.
+Unlike other undead species, they may mutate or shapeshift normally at all times.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.